Axadiw/MFIGamepadFeeder/docs/index.md

 2. Plug in your controllers (check compatibility list).
 If necessary you may need to pair them via Bluetooth.
 2. Launch *MFI Gamepad Feeder* application and select:
 3. Click "Active" checkbox on the right next to the first row
 4. Select your gamepad from "Gamepad device" list.
-In my case (Steelseries Nimbus gamepad), gamepad wasn't advertising itself with correct Product name / Manufacturer Name, so I've had to guess which one it was
+In my case (SteelSeries Nimbus gamepad), gamepad wasn't advertising itself with correct Product name / Manufacturer Name, so I've had to guess which one it was
 5. Select ID of your controller (1-4)
 6. Select capping file (All configuration files are stored in the "Configs" folder in the application folder
-7. Hit Start button <br/>
+7. Hit Start button
 8. Play your favorite games!

 ## Mappings editor